HomeLab Environment Setup

 Initial Configuration

-Regardless of whether you plan to switch to "Bridge Mode" or "Automatic Configuration - DHCP" later, you must first perform the initialization setup.
-Follow the "Configuration Wizard" to set the router password and configure the WiFi password normally.
-If no extra configuration is needed and the network cable is fine, you should be able to access the internet normally.
+Regardless of whether you later want to change it to “Bridge Mode” or “Automatic Configuration - DHCP”, you first need to perform the initial setup.
+Follow the “Configuration Wizard” to set the router password normally and configure the WiFi password.
+Without any additional configuration, and as long as the network cable is fine, you should be able to access the Internet normally.

 Advanced Settings